The Seating Upholstery Guide

 One of our flagship vegan leather pieces is the Avery Modern Dining Chair.
 This piece features a square, stitched back made of high quality vegan leather and solid wood construction, combining to form a durable piece that can work in a variety of settings from vintage and transitional to minimalist and modern.

 Much like bi-cast leather, vegan leather is fairly easy to maintain due to its plastic coating.

 - Because of its lack of pores, stains remain on the top and can be cleaned easily

 - Use a mild detergent and a soft cloth to wipe down as needed

 - We recommend applying a conditioner afterward, as vegan leather tends to dry out more quickly

 Another great option for upholstery materials is cloth.
 Cloth is durable, flexible, and eco-friendly.
 In addition, cloth upholstery boasts a rich history, beginning as early as the 17th century.

 Linen is a durable natural textile, made from the fibers of the flax plant.
 Linen textiles are one of the oldest textiles in the world - dyed flax fibers have been found in prehistoric caves, dating 36,000 years ago.

-In ancient Egypt, linen was used for mummification and for burial shrouds because it symbolized light and purity as well as wealth.
-Linen was so valued in ancient Egypt that it was used as currency in some cases.
+In ancient Egypt, linen was used for mummification and for burial shrouds, because it symbolized light and purity as well as wealth.
+Linen was so valued in ancient Egypt that it was sometimes used as currency.

 Linen also possesses the ability to wick moisture, trapping liquid and drying quickly.
 In addition, nearly all flax possesses the natural ability to inhibit bacterial growth, allowing linen upholstered furniture to "stay fresher" for longer.